 If there is a last-minute rush on installations, there could be a shortage of equipment and labour and installers may have to contract-out services and pass these costs on to farmers.

-The maps featured below provide a break-down of each zone's installation rates.
+These maps provide a break-down of each zone's installation rates:

 The Canterbury Water Use Report for the 2011/12 year analyses the consented and actual amounts of fresh water used in Canterbury for the year ended June 30, 2012.

 A key finding from the report is that 39% of allocated groundwater was used during the 2011/12 year compared with 52% in the previous year.
 For surface water, 43.4% of the volume of allocated takes was used compared with 49.5% in the previous year.

 The amount of consented water used in the 2011/12 season was relatively low because of a wetter–than–usual season: during the main irrigation season from October 2011 to April 2012 soil moisture levels were often replenished by rainfall without the need for irrigation.

 The report also provides information on water use by water management zone, including statistics on the proportion of wells and surface water takes with metering systems installed.